zhacha222/Photo_Wall/README.md

     <img src="readme_img/GIF_1.gif" alt="GIF" width="80%" max-width="2000px"/>
 </p>

 2. **Click to View Large Image**: After clicking a photo, you can view the large image, making it easier to see the details.
-The shooting time will also be displayed (if included in the photo's metadata).
+The shooting time will also be displayed (if included in the photo's exif infomation).
 You can also press the `esc` key or click the X to close the large image.
 (Loading speed is largely affected by network conditions.)

 3. **Switch Images**: You can switch images by clicking the left and right arrows or using the arrow keys on your keyboard, making it easier to view the previous and next photos.